 What different courses do you offer?

-PrePITstop foundation level diabetes course (non accredited).
+3-day PrePITstop foundation level diabetes course (accredited with the RCGP).

 PITstop advanced level diabetes course (accredited with Greenwich University and the RCGP).

 Bespoke training focusing on supporting people with diabetes in the community setting.